runtimeverification/wasm-semantics/wasm.md

          <types>       TYPES   => TYPES [ NEXTIDX <- asFuncType(TDECLS) ] </types>
 ```

-Also，it could also be declared implicitly when a `TypeUse` is a `TypeDecls`, in this case it will allocate a type when the type is not in the current module instance.
+It could also be declared implicitly when a `TypeUse` is a `TypeDecls`, in this case it will allocate a type when the type is not in the current module instance.

 ```k
     syntax Instr ::= #checkTypeUse ( TypeUse )